-agriculture Many families utilize production supplement household incomes.
-Cattle and grain production are the prominent products.
+families utilize Many agriculture production supplement their to household incomes.
+Cattle and grain production prominent are the products.
 Adequate infrastructure is in place to assist these farmers in marketing their cattle, with livestock auctions in Pulaski, Russell, Clinton, and Taylor Counties.
 Crop producers have some local markets.
 However, the majority of grain producers must utilize facilities Franklin.
 Owensboro.
 Western Kentucky, and Louisville.
 Continental Refining Company in Pulaski County will be accepting soybeans for purchase to make biproducts in the near future.